InversivePackages/inversive-sdk/Documentation/troubleshooting.md

    - The experience model values are stored in PlayerPrefs, hence not automatically synced.
    - To sync the model among collaborators, push the model changes to the remote experience model selecting `Push Model`.
 Collaborators can then update their local models by selecting `Update Model` in the experience editor.

+### Issue on JSON Deserialization in WebGL Unity Build

+In Unity WebGL builds, you may encounter the following error during JSON deserialization:
+`JsonSerializationException: Unable to find a constructor to use for type [type_name]`.

+This issue is often related to Unity’s Managed Stripping Level settings, which may inadvertently strip essential constructors or types required for JSON serialization/deserialization.

+**To resolve this issue : In Unity, set Stripping Level to Minimal**

+In the Player settings, reduce the **Managed Stripping Level** to **Minimal**:

+- Open **Edit > Project Settings > Player**.
+- Under **Other Settings**, locate **Managed Stripping Level**.
+- Set it to **Minimal**.

+This prevents Unity from stripping constructors that JSON libraries rely on.

 ### Error codes :

 #### `002: Success`